meijun/calabash/README.md

 ## Getting Started

-The starter code [calabash.py](calabash.py) contains a simple solution implemented with Python 2.7 and NumPy, which can be easily installed with [Anaconda](https://www.anaconda.com/download/).
-After Anaconda installed, we can run `python calabash.py` and paste the sample input into the terminal, then we will get the sample output +1 +2.
+The starter code [calabash.py](calabash.py) contains a very simple solution implemented with Python 2.7 and NumPy, which can be easily installed with [Anaconda](https://www.anaconda.com/download/).
+With Anaconda installed, we can run `python calabash.py`, paste the sample input into the terminal, and then we will get the sample output +1 +2.

 ## Evaluation

 Your score of the project positively correlates with the total power of your output.
-We will give 10 inputs to you to test your solution.
+We will give 10 inputs to you to test your algorithm.
 For each input, you should write your output to the file under folder [output](output) with the same name as the input.
-You will get a rank ratio R for each input, and your project score for this input is -2log(R).
+You will get a percentile rank R for each input, and your project score for this input is -2log(R).
 For example, R = 0.11, which means you are the top 11% among all students in our class, and you will get score -2log(0.11) = 4.415.
-Your final project score is the summation of all scores of 10 inputs.
+Your final project score is the summation of your scores of the 10 inputs.

 ### Submitting

-Your solutions should be submitted to [Gradebot](https://gradebot.org/).
+Submit your output for each input to [Gradebot](https://gradebot.org/).
 See [Gradebot User's Manual](http://gradebot.org/gradebot/static/user.html) for help.

 **IMPORTANT**

-- When you submit solutions, you should also submit all the source code you write, otherwise, you will be treated as cheating.
+- When you submit your outputs, you should also submit all the source code that you write; otherwise, you will be treated as cheating.
-- It's your responsibility to reproduce your results with your submitted source code.
+- It is your responsibility to guarantee that the submitted code can reproduce all your outputs.
 Any irreproducible result will be treated as cheating.
+- Plagiarism detection software will be used to identify possible cheating.
+- Any cheating will result in a zero score.

 ## Hints

-After the states determined, all the chosen states and Diamond form a graph, and the total power can be found in O(N<sup>3</sup>) time by [matrix-tree theorem](http://people.reed.edu/~davidp/412/handouts/matrix-tree.pdf), which has been implemented in [calabash.py](calabash.py).
+After the states are determined, all the chosen states and Diamond form a graph, and the power of diamond with the chosen states can be found in O(N<sup>3</sup>) time by the [matrix-tree theorem](http://people.reed.edu/~davidp/412/handouts/matrix-tree.pdf), which has been implemented in [calabash.py](calabash.py).

-The tractable exact solver may not exist.
-We can employ various approximation methods.
-The following are some ideas.
+A tractable exact solver may not exist.
+In fact, it can be proved that this problem is [#P-hard](https://en.wikipedia.org/wiki/Sharp-P-complete).
+Instead of exactly solving the problem, you can employ various approximation strategies.
+The following are some ideas that you may consider.

 ### Randomized Algorithms

-Randomly generate some choices and find the maximum total power of them.
+Randomly generate some choices and find the maximum power of them.
 This method has been implemented in [calabash.py](calabash.py).

 ### Greedy Algorithms